 Superglue is for more than just putting the handle back on your housemate’s favorite mug and hoping she doesn’t notice.
+Molly and I glued my face back together.
+The only mistake was glueing gauze to my eyebrow.

 I was first introduced to Super Glue for wounds in high school.
 After I sliced deep into my finger with a jeweler’s saw, I asked my art teacher Mr. Willemann if I could go to the nurse, and in typical fashion he replied, “they don’t know shit. gimme your hand.”
 Mr. Willemann was a Green Beret in Vietnam and brings a certain military pragmatism to arts instruction.
 No body wastes his time or materials.